Pool Equipment Troubleshooting

 On most pool products, you’ll see safety ratings associated with ANSI/APSP acronyms.
 ANSI stands for American National Standards Institute, and APSP stands for the Association of Pool & Spa Professionals.
 These organizations create pool product ratings and safety measures which have become standardized in the industry.

 APSP and the International Code Council have collaborated to develop pool & spa safety standards on a worldwide level.
 Their standards include more than just handrails and weight limit specifications.
 They include all kinds of pool safety features, including energy use and drainage.
 There are safety recommendations for community pools, splash pads, hot tubs, and residential inground pools.
 The International Swimming Pool and Spa Code offers safety standards for practically anything that makes you wet inside of it.

-A jig must be installed if you’re installing a new diving board or pool.
+A jig must be installed if you’re installing a new board or pool.
 This is a metal base which goes beneath the concrete.
-When the diving board is installed, it gets bolted to the base.
+When the board is installed, it gets bolted to the base.
 Again, a professional should conduct the installation because it is a huge construction job which has many safety issues that must be addressed.

-If a current diving board is getting replaced, then the existing jig’s bolt pattern must be known because you’ll need to match it with the base of your new diving board.
+If a current board is getting replaced, then the existing jig’s bolt pattern must be known because you’ll need to match it with the base of your new diving board.